defavltt/avr-mfsk-modem/README.md

 ## Hardware

-The PCB design is made for a 28-pin ATmega, whether that's 88, 168, 328, is a personal choice.
+The PCB design is made for a 28-pin ATmega (QFN/MLF), whether that's 88, 168, 328, is a personal choice.

 Using an ATmega328 is encouraged, since originally an ATmega88 is used, flash usage is at ~99%, that limits adding more features.